- About Us

 Where are the existing plumbing lines and electrical wiring?

-To add a new bathroom to your home, you’ll need to run plumbing, drainage system lines, and electrical wiring to the new bathroom.
-It’s essential to select an area in your home that has easy access to each of these components.
-Ideally, you should choose a location that makes it easy to extend existing plumbing and electrical wiring to the new bathroom.
+You will need to run bathroom plumbing, drainage system lines, and electrical wiring to the new bathroom.
+It is important to choose an area of the home that has easy access to each of these.
+You can also choose an area of the home where it will not be difficult to extend existing plumbing and electrical wiring to the new bathroom.

-For example, if you want to build a bathroom on the opposite side of the wall where your laundry room is located, extending plumbing and electricity from the laundry room would be relatively straightforward.
-However, if you want a bathroom attached to your bedroom, but the existing bathroom is on the other side of the floor, you may need to run plumbing from your kitchen to your bedroom to create the master bathroom you desire.
+In this first example, you want to build a bathroom on the opposite side of the wall that is your laundry room.
+Extending plumbing and electricity from the laundry room would be fairly easy.
+On the other hand, you may really want a bathroom attached to your bedroom.
+However, the existing bathroom is on the other end of the floor, but your bedroom is over the kitchen.
+It would be more feasible to run plumbing from your kitchen to your bedroom so you can have the master bathroom you desire.

 Where will the new bathroom be located?

-There are various locations in your home where you could potentially install a new bathroom, including:
+There are all sorts of places around your home where you could install a new bathroom, such as:

-- Existing Bathrooms: If you’re not satisfied with your current bathroom layout or features, you could consider extending a small bathroom into a closet to make it larger.
-Alternatively, a larger bathroom could be divided to create two smaller bathrooms.
+- Existing Bathrooms: Sometimes you don’t like your current bathroom layout and features.
+Other times, you want to take a small bathroom and extend it into a closet to make it bigger.
+You could also take a larger bathroom and divide it to make two smaller bathrooms instead.

-- Bedrooms: Extra space in your bedroom, such as a corner or additional closets, could be utilized to build the master bathroom you’ve always wanted.
+- Bedrooms: Do you have extra space in your bedroom that goes to waste, like a corner or extra closets?
+These spaces could be used to build that master bathroom you have always wanted.